bryanhughes/bbg-demo/README.md

 NOTE: This README assumes you are familiar with the Beaglebone Green Wireless.

 This project demonstrates how easy it is to build a Beaglebone Green IoT device and connect to the SpaceTime IoT Warp platform using the Nucleus SDKs.
-This code has been tested with a Beaglebone Green Wireless, with a Grove Chainable RBG LED, Grove Temperature & Humidity Sensor Pro, and the Grove OLED 64x64 Display.
+This code has been tested with a Beaglebone Green Wireless, a Grove Chainable RBG LED, Grove Temperature & Humidity Sensor Pro, and the Grove OLED 64x64 Display.

 This project provides the following features:

-- Stream real-time temperature and humidity from the IoT Device
+- Stream real-time temperature, humidity, and GPS sensor data from the IoT Device
-- Control the LED light on the IoT Device
+- Control the LED light on the IoT Device from your Android phone or a command line
-- Display a message on the OLED screen of the IoT Device
+- Display a message on the OLED screen of the IoT Device from your Android phone or a command line
-- Ask the IoT Device chat bot running on the device questions
+- Ask the IoT Device chat bot running on the device questions, such as "how hot is it?"

 The project includes the following components:

 - A Beaglebone Green Wireless IoT Devices with temperature, humidity, and GPS sensor inputs
-- A Java console app to control the IoT Device
+- A Java console command line app to control the IoT Device
-- An Android app to view the sensor data, control the device, and chat with the chat bot
+- An Android app to view the sensor data, control the device, find it on a map, and chat with the chat bot

+This projects demonstrates several key features of the Space Time IoT Platform that would the basis for any application.

+- Using the Java SDK to drive an embedded network connected device (the Beaglebone)
+- Using the Android SDK to build a mobile app to connect with, stream from, and control the IoT Device
+- Using a `channel`
+- Using `channel properties` to control devices connected to a shared channel
+- Real-time messaging by `publishing chat messages` on the channel
+- Listening to changes in the channel topics, specifically the `telemetry topic`, `member_location`, `channel_messages`, and `properties`

 If you are starting from scratch, please follow the instructions for [Getting Started](http://beagleboard.org/getting-started).
 Once you have your Beaglebone connected and accessible, go ahead and SSH onto the device.

-This project is composed of several Python scripts, two Java apps, and an Android app.
+This project is composed of several Shell and Python scripts, two Java apps, and an Android app.
 The Python scripts do the actual controlling of the Beaglebone sensors.
-The main script to run all the parts in the background is `run_bbg.sh`.
-This simply runs the main python script `iot_demo.py` and the java application started by `run_bbg_java.sh`.
-This needs to be run as `sudo`.

-    $ sudo ./run_bbg.sh
+Once you install the demo, it should then always start at boot and you are done.

 It is possible to run the the python `iot_demo.py` and `run_bbg_java.sh` in separate terminals if you are interested in the console output.
 Please note that `run_bbg_java.sh` has an option to set the log level.
 The default is `severe`.
 These are standard Java log levels.
 If you want more detail, try `info`.

+In terminal #1

+    $ sudo python ./iot_demo.py

+In terminal #2

+    $ sudo ./run_bbg_java.sh

+*NOTE:* This needs to be run as `sudo`.

 The Java application implements the Nucleus SDK that provides connectivity and reads sensor data and writes out control changes.
+The Python scripts to the actual reading and control of the various sensors.

-Their is also a standalone java Console application that allows you to send messages and LED changes to the Beaglebone from the command line of any computer.
+There is also a standalone java Console application that allows you to send messages and LED changes to the Beaglebone from the command line of any computer.
 Simply unzip the release onto the other computer in any working directory and then type `./run_console.sh`.
 The Android application is a very simple mobile application that allows you to control the LED on the Beaglebone, as well as send messages to be displayed on the OLED screen.

 This tutorial goes over assembling the kit and getting started with a dashboard of your own.
 Specifically, you will: